 Coleslaw

-- Cabbage: Green cabbage is best and always available at the store.
+- Cabbage: Green cabbage is classi and always available at the store.
 Skip the bags of coleslaw mix as it's usually not as fresh as homemade, plus bagged stuff carries it's own issues.

 - Carrots: Standard orange carrots add color, crunch, and sweetness.

 - Herbs: Parsley keeps it fresh and simple.
-Use the Italian parsley for best flavor.
+Use the Italian parsley for best flavor, or cilantro.

 Coleslaw Dressing

 - Mayonnaise: Use your favorite light tasting mayo.
-My favorite mayo is this brand in the soy-free.
-Find it in the refrigerated produce or dairy section of the store.
+Remember to look in the refrigerated dairy area as well as on the shelf.

 - Sour cream: Either dairy or dairy-free for vegan.